Ziang-Lu/Design-Patterns/3-Structural Patterns/7-Facade Pattern/Facade Pattern.md

 ## Benefits

 * Provide a context-specific interface to more generic functionalities
-* When used in some software library, can greatly improve the usability and readability by <u>masking interaction with more complex components behing a single API</u>
+* When used in some software library, can greatly improve the usability and readability by masking interaction with more complex components behing a single API
 * Serves as a launching point for a broader refactor of monolithic or tightly-coupled systems